pwm/nix-home/readme.md

 ### Install

-I'm using `pwm`, my user, but do replace it with yours for your setup :)
+I'm using my user `pwm` in the 2nd command, replace it with yours for your setup :)

 ```
 $ git clone git@github.com:pwm/nix-home.git ~/nix-home